yriyazi/Max-Planck-Beamer-Template/README.md

 Add example slides showcasing various layouts (e.g., bullet points, images, tables, and equations).

 ## Acknowledgments
-This template was developed with the assistance of ChatGPT, which provided guidance on LaTeX customization and design optimization.
-Special thanks to the OpenAI team for their excellent support tools for researchers and developers.
+This template was developed with the assistance of ChatGPT, which guided LaTeX customization and design optimization.

 ## Contribution Guidelines
 We welcome contributions!
 If you'd like to improve this template: